sonydevworld/spresense/examples/audio_recorder/README.txt

 - [Examples]
     [Audio recorder example] <= Y

+Or use audio_recorder default configuration

+$ ./tools/config.py examples/audio_recorder

 Build and install
 --------------------------

-Build Kernel and SDK.
+Type 'make' to build SDK.
 Install 'nuttx.spk' to system.

-After that, you can see worker binary 'MP3ENC', 'OPUSENC', 'SRC' in directory sdk/modules/audio/dsp.
+After that, you can see worker binary 'MP3ENC', 'SRC' in directory sdk/modules/audio/dsp.
 Store worker binary in the path specified by option.
  - Default path